dadutchboy2/bignum/readme.txt

 goes up to 10^^1.797693e308 according to the string conversion, negative and inverse numbers have normal javascript number range

 string conversion details:
-decimal precision of a number is always 6 - the orders of magnitude rounded so 1 will have 6 decimals of precision and 3.16228 will have 5 (its 10^0.5, rounds up to 1, 6 - 1 = 5)
+decimal precision of a number is always 3 - the orders of magnitude rounded so e.g. 1.234 will have 3 decimals of precision and 3.16 will have 2 (its 10^0.5, rounds up to 1, 3 - 1 = 2)
-magnitude notation starts when there would be -1 decimals of precision; 3162278, 0.316228e7 exponential notation starts at 1000 rounded orders of magnitude; 1e999, e1000 repeats for the number after the e; e0.316228e7, ee1000 etc tetrational notation starts at 10^10^10^1000000 using the quadratic approximation so e.g. 10^1000000 = 10^10^6 = 10^10^10^0.778151 = 10^^(3 + sroot 0.778151 base 10) = approx. 10^^2.84624
+magnitude notation starts at 10^3.5; 3161, 0.316e7
+exponential notation starts at 1000 orders of magnitude; 9.999e999, e1000 repeats for the number after the e; e0.316e7, ee1000 etc tetrational notation starts at 10^10^10^1000000 using the quadratic approximation so e.g. 10^1000000 = 10^10^6 = 10^10^10^0.778151 = 10^^(3 + sroot 0.778151 base 10) = approx. 10^^2.84624